'Honour' Based Abuse and Forced Marriage

-The majority of victims of honour-based violence (HBV) are women and girls although it can include male victims too.
-HBV occurs when family members or friends believe that the victim has brought shame to the family or community; the shame can be defined as something that is not in keeping with traditionally held cultural beliefs of the family.
-HBV can occur if the person at risk has refused or is trying to leave a forced or arranged marriage; it might happen if the person has a pregnancy outside of marriage, is involved in a same sex relationship, chooses to dress in non-traditional clothing, wears make up or meets with someone from outside the culture or religion of the family.
-Reasons for HBV can include socialising with friends or doing activities that are not considered suitable within the family’s belief system.
+The majority of victims of honour-based abuse (HBA) are women and girls, although it can include male victims too.
+It is also referred to as honour-based violence (HBV) or so called honour-based abuse/violence.
+HBA occurs when family members or friends believe that the victim has brought shame to the family or community; the shame can be defined as something that is not in keeping with traditionally held cultural beliefs of the family.
+HBA can occur if the person at risk has refused or is trying to leave a forced or arranged marriage; it might happen if the person has a pregnancy outside of marriage, is involved in a same sex relationship, chooses to dress in non-traditional clothing, wears make up or meets with someone from outside the culture or religion of the family.
+Reasons for HBA can include socialising with friends or doing activities that are not considered suitable within the family’s belief system.

 - Physical violence